Last Updated on October 5, 2023 by Editorial Team

 2. Meet Shane

-Shane studies in the IT department in a reputed college.
+Shane studies in the IT department at a reputed college.
 He is also the head of various cultural events and programs.
 Being the head, he often auditions students to include them in community programs.

 While auditioning, two other heads straightaway reject a fresher named Tom.
 Shane understands that Tom belongs to a different community that does not match most college students.
 Shane apologizes to Tom, asks him to perform again, and selects him.
 He also reassures the other two heads about Tom’s talented moves.